irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 claim that a document represents the consensus view of a research group.
 Similarly, the editors of a research group consensus document must not misrepresent their role as that of authors.

+# Research Ethics

+Participants must ensure that their research, in particular research that involves human subjects or personal data, is conducted ethically and with respect for persons, in careful consideration of the risks and benefits of the work, ensuring that those that bear the risk also gain some benefit, and with respect for the law and public interest.

+Participants should consult with their organisation's Institutional Review Board, Research Ethics Committee, or similar, prior to conducting research that might raise ethical concerns.

+Participants are refered to the guidance in the Menlo Report [MENLO], the Belmont Report [BELMONT], and the ACM Policy on Research Involving Human Participants and Subjects [ACM] for further discussion of issues around ethical conduct of research.

 # Participation and Accessibility